Break the Ice: Trump ramping up US presence in the Arctic as Russia, China threats loom

 "You get a lot of experts in the United States that want to say 'If we fund this polar security cutter program, America will be safe and secure and that will be it.
 I vehemently disagree with that," he said.
 "We need to be collaborating with our allies and our partners and even international organizations like the Arctic Council to ensure that we are working together and collaborating on keeping the Arctic a free and safe place for everyone who lives there."

-Also addressed in the president's memo was a request for "at least two optimal the United States basing locations and at least two international basing locations."
+Infrastructure: Also addressed in the president's memo was a request for "at least two optimal United States basing locations and at least two international basing locations."

-A new "basing location" in Alaska, for example, could help the Coast Guard more efficiently carry out its duties without having to steam its ships up and down the west coast from their homeport in Seattle
+A new "basing location" in Alaska, for example, could help the Coast Guard more efficiently carry out its duties without having to steam its ships up and down the West Coast from their homeport in Seattle

 "The main problem is, and the president brings this up in this memorandum, that we don't port our polar security cutters in Alaska or the Arctic.
 We port them very far away from where they're actually needed," Solheim said.
 "And the fact we don't have bases that we can port polar security cutters at for long periods of time there or do repairs on is insane."